Amber cosmetic bottle with blank label. FDA labeling requirements.

 Bringing cosmetic products into the United States means you have to play by U.S. rules.
 All imported cosmetics must meet the exact same labeling standards as products made domestically.
 As the importer, you are responsible for ensuring every label is fully compliant with FDA regulations before it reaches the American market.
 While the FDA doesn’t pre-approve labels, it actively monitors imported products at the border to check for compliance with U.S. laws.
 For a complete overview, you can review the FDA’s main page on cosmetics labeling.

-Products with Known Safety Risks
+How to Label Products with Potential Safety Risks

 Consumer safety is paramount, and your product label is the first line of defense.
 If your cosmetic contains an ingredient with a known safety risk, you are required to include a clear and conspicuous warning on the label.
 This isn’t just good practice—it’s a regulatory mandate.
 Providing transparent information about potential risks, such as skin irritation or photosensitivity, ensures your customers can use your product safely and keeps you in compliance.
 Failing to include proper warnings on cosmetic labels can lead to serious regulatory action and damage your brand’s reputation.